FyDininno/ObsidianOnline/content/documentation/Node Form.md

 See the [Github](https://github.com/FyDininno/NodeForm) for installation directions.
 # Tutorial
 ![[SphereSquash.gif]]
 Today we will be making the animation above in Blender.
-And I promise, with Node Form it is way easier than it seems!
+And I promise, with Node Form it is way easier than it seems.
 ## Default Node Path
 ![[default.png]]
 Every time you create a new file in Blender with the add-on enabled, you will see a little element in the scene viewer named "Node Form."
 If you make it your active object by clicking on it, you can navigate to its "Geometry Nodes" panel to see the default setup shown above.